-This focaccia is so easy and simple.
+This easy focaccia recipe is simple.
 Crispy on the outside, soft and pillowy inside, and perfect for soaking up vegan butter or garlic butter.
 Flaky sea salt hides in the little nooks and crannies, creating the perfect bite.
 It can also be an amazing pizza crust, to top with whatever you’d like.

 It’s ready when the dough starts to pull cleanly away from the sides of the bowl.

-And then it can be easily formed into a ball.
+It should then be easily formed into a ball.

 After 45 minutes to an hour, remove the towel and the dough should be doubled in size.